MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-field-parameters.md

 # Let report readers use field parameters to change visuals (preview)
 Field parameters allow users to dynamically change the measures or dimensions being analyzed within a report.
 This feature can help your report readers explore and customize the analysis of the report by selecting the different measures or dimensions they're interested in.

-In this example, the bar chart and table are dynamically updated.
-They measure COGS and analyze by Product based on the user’s selection within the slicers.
+In this example, the report reader can dynamically update the bar chart and table by selecting a value in the horizontal slicers above the visuals.
+Currently the bar chart and table are measuring COGS and analyzing by Product, based on the reader’s selection in the slicers.

 :::image type="content" source="media/power-bi-field-parameters/sample-field-parameter.png" alt-text="Screenshot of example field parameters that dynamically update visuals based on the report reader selection.":::